stevenrskelton/stevenrskelton.github.io/_posts/2022-10-27-akka-grpc-with-letsencrypt.md

 }
 ```

-If Akka starts without error it's good start but doesn't ensure full functionality.
+If Akka starts without error it still doesn't ensure full functionality.
 As mentioned above it is possible to
 have incomplete chains due to self-signed certificates or misconfiguration, it is still important to ensure full
 functionality with a cryptographic tool such as OpenSSL: